ln-komandur/linux-utils/Phonetic Keyboards.md

     1. Select the Keyboard input method as "IBus"

 1. Go to "Preference" and open the "IBus Preferences" app
-    1. Go to the "Input" tab and add the required Keyboards for the languages. e.g. Tamil - itrans (m17n), Sanskrit - itrans (m17n)
+    1. Go to the "Input Method" tab and add the required Keyboards for the languages. e.g. Tamil - itrans (m17n), Sanskrit - itrans (m17n)
     1. In the General tab, configure short cuts
     1. In the "Advanced" tab, check "Use System Keyboard Layout"